Siege of Haddington: Pedro de Negro and a Spanish force attempt to join the garrison at Haddington

 Grey of Wilton hoped to trick the French by letting a false message about reinforcements fall into their hands.
 He thought this would make them reluctant to attack and win him time.
 He sent 100 Spanish soldiers with their commander Pedro de Negro to join the garrison at the end of June 1548, but they encountered the enemy and rode to safety at Berwick.

+Tuesday's Chase

+One English cavalry defeat at Haddington became known in Scotland as "Tuesday's Chase".
+English prisoners taken at Tuesday's Chase included Nicholas Gaynesford, who had served as a lieutenant of Lord Grey's own men at arms at Pinkie.
+Gaynesford was captured by Andrew Ker of Littledean (died 1573).
+Gaynesford was released in August 1549 on payment of a ransom of £800 Scots or 400 old rose nobles.

 Sieges

 Haddington's garrison of occupation was commanded by Sir James Wilford.
 The Master of the Scottish Artillery, Lord Methven, organised guns to be brought from the siege of Broughty Castle in June.
 These guns were shipped to Aberlady, the nearest haven on the Forth.
 The great Scottish gun 'thrawinmouth' from Dunbar Castle was also deployed. and the cannons from Broughty were placed on 3 July 1548.
 On 5 July Methven gave Mary of Guise an optimistic report of the damage caused to the English defences by his guns.
 His fire had demolished the Tollbooth within the town, and he had advanced trenches towards the ramparts.

-English chronicles report the efforts of the English commander, James Wilsford, who evey night repaired the damage caused by the artillery in the day, despite the large number of casualties.
+English chronicles report the efforts of the English commander, James Wilsford, who every night repaired the damage caused by the artillery in the day, despite the large number of casualties.
 When Wilsford made a trip to London, Thomas Gower served in his place.